 An equal sign MUST immediately follow the label of the Input Location that stores the results (e.g., label = expression).
 An expression that contains no equal sign causes compiler error 202, "unrecognized text".

 "Equal sign expected" is displayed when a program contains any of these expressions:

-zee/2=bee

-data+number=volt1+volt2
+zee/2=bee data+number=volt1+volt2

-These are correct ways of entering the above expressions:

 bee=zee/2 data=volt1+volt2-number

 7.4.2.7 Editing an Existing Program